OfficeDev/open-xml-docs/docs/how-to-add-tables-to-word-processing-documents.md

 ## AddTable Method

 You can use the **AddTable** method to add a simple table to a word processing document.
-The <span class="keyword">AddTable</span> method accepts two parameters, indicating the following:
+The **AddTable** method accepts two parameters, indicating the following:

 -   The name of the document to modify (string).